Fashion Design MS

 Danielle Claassen, MS (Drexel University).
 Fashion Laboratory Technician and Instructor Owner/Designer Neutral States Clothing, Knitwear specialist

 Ann Gerondelis, AIA, IDSA (Georgia Institute of Technology) Design Department Head.
 Teaching Professor.
-Embodied perception and its relationship to the design of human experiences, from the scale of the built environment to objects that surround us.
+Product Design

 Liz Goldberg, MFA (Pratt Institute).
-Adjunct Professor.
+Adjunct Instructor.
 Artist, painter and animator

 Cynthia Golembuski, MS (Drexel University) Associate Program Director, Fashion Design.
 Teaching Professor.
 Fashion designer, illustrator, computer aided design.

-Lisa Hayes, BFA (Syracuse University) Program Director, Fashion Design.
+Lisa Hayes, BFA (Syracuse University).
 Associate Professor.
 Fashion designer, product designer, pattern design, sustainability specialist.

 Ali Howell Abolo, PhD (Oregon State University) Program Director Fashion Design.
 Associate Professor.
 Researcher, social scientist; fashion, and culture.